 - Uses effective strategies to deal with pressure/stress.

 - Attempts unsuccessfully to deal with the situation alone; and

 - Used inappropriate strategies to deal with pressure/stress.

-Skills required by interviewers for Competency Based Interviewers
+Skills required by interviewers for Competency Based Interviews

-Whilst it is not essential for a interviewer using the competency method to have specific training, it is important to have a full understanding of the objectives of conducting such an interview and to undertake thorough preparation prior to the interview.
+Whilst it is not essential for an interviewer using the competency method to have specific training, it is important to have a full understanding of the objectives of conducting such an interview and to undertake thorough preparation prior to the interview: